 The benefits they can receive are to pay for their medical expenses and a portion of their lost wages.

-As stated above, workers' comp is generally the only remedy available if injured on a job.
-As such, an injured worker is unable to make a claim for any benefits other than medical care and lost wages.
-Injured workers cannot be awarded damages such as pain and suffering, emotional distress, loss of enjoyment of life or any other damages normally associated with a personal injury claim.
+They cannot be awarded damages such as pain and suffering, emotional distress, loss of enjoyment of life or any other form of compensation normally associated with a personal injury claim.

 Exception to the Exclusive Remedy Rule

 In general, a person’s only option is a workers’ compensation claim for injuries sustained on the job.
 There are two exceptions to this rule, but they're not applicable in most cases.
 Still, it's important to understand them in case they apply to your situation.
 They are:

 - No workers’ compensation insurance.
 If an employer failed to provide workers’ compensation benefits as required under Florida law, an employee has the right to file a personal injury claim if the employer’s negligence caused the injuries or illness.

 - Intentional tort.
 If the employer’s negligent conduct is considered an intentional tort, workers’ comp isn't an exclusive remedy.
 However, it's extremely difficult to prove.
 It must be shown that the employer either deliberately intended to injure the person; or engaged in conduct the employer explicitly knew based on warnings was “virtually certain” to cause a person’s injury or death.